karljohanw/clustrast/README.md

   -u      Uniqueify transcripts (off by default)

   # Other options:
-  --no-secondary-alignments     Turns off the option for secondary alignments in minimap2.
+  --secondary-alignments        The number of secondary alignments for minimap2 to put out (100000 by default).
   --old-style-sr-clustering     Use the slower srClust (used in paper) instead of the faster srClust2 for the short read clustering.
 ```